Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

    being sent.

 Some call operations cannot be performed while the call is on hold.
-The call can be taken off hold with the [unhold][8] API.
+The call can be taken off hold with the [call.unhold][8] API.

-The SDK will emit a [call:stateChange][9] event locally, when the operation completes.
+The SDK will emit a [call:stateChange][9] event locally when the operation completes.
 The remote participant will be notified of the operation through a [call:stateChange][9] event as well.

 **Parameters**